Marozia: A Medieval Lesbian Ghost

 Marozia is less than a mere footnote in history, but at least she is noted.
 She lived and she had a story, and thanks to the correspondence of St. Pier Damiani (1007-1072), she comes to us through ten centuries.

 Before we tell Marozia’s story, let’s take a quick look at Pier Damiani (Peter Damian in English).
 Pier was a monk who became a Cardinal under Pope Leo IX.
-Highly regarding through the centuries, Dante placed Pier in one of the highest levels of Paradise in the Divine Comedy.
+Highly regarded through the centuries, Dante placed Pier in one of the highest levels of Paradise in the Divine Comedy.

 According to various histories and hagiographies, Pier had a rough start to life.
 Born in Ravenna in 1007, he was the youngest child of a noble but impoverished family.
 At some point after his parents died, his older brother adopted him.
 That didn’t work out well for Pier.
 The brother starved him and put him to work watching pigs.
 Another brother, Damianus, an arch-priest in Ravenna, pitied the situation of young Pier.
 Damianus took him away to be educated, and Pier then — presumably in gratitude — added the brother’s name to his own, becoming Pier Damiani.